yufengwudcs/ScisTree2/README.md

 There are options that are new to ScisTree2.

 * -s: turn on SPR local search.
 Example: "./scistree -s example-input.dat".
-This performs SPR local search which is slower than the default NNI search, but is usually more accurate.
+This performs SPR local search which is somewhat slower than the default NNI search, but is usually more accurate.
+Our tests show that the SPR mode can run for data with as many as 10,000 cells.
-* -S: turn on exhaustive SPR local search.
-This is an even more accurate but slower SPR local search.
-Use this mode only when the data is not too large (say less than 500 cells).
-* -u: turn on subtree re-rooting (SRR) local search.
-This is a new type of local search of tree space, which can lead somewhat a little more accurate trees.
-* -x: run faster but usually a little less accurate local search.

 # Contact
 Post your issues here inside GitHub repositary if you have questions/issues.